Uncover 12 common procurement mistakes that can cost your business time and money. Learn how to avoid them with clear strategies and smarter tools.

 Letting contracts auto-renew without review can lock you into bad terms or unused services.
 Teams often lose track of renewal dates or fail to evaluate usage beforehand.
 As a result, they miss renegotiation opportunities or end up paying for licenses that no longer match business needs.

 Manual workflows are slow, error-prone, and difficult to scale.
 Relying on spreadsheets and emails often leads to miscommunication, lost records, and approval delays.
-These outdated methods also make audits more difficult and increase the risk of non-compliance or unauthorized purchases slipping through.
+These outdated methods also make procurement audits more difficult and increase the risk of non-compliance or unauthorized purchases slipping through.

 Making purchases without budget alignment leads to overspending and cash flow issues.
 Many teams don’t have real-time access to budget data while approving requests.
 This lack of visibility causes decisions to be reactive, with finance left cleaning up overages at quarter-end or during audits.